 There are some ways you can make the second trimester even better for the both of you, and things you need to know about what’s going on during this stage:

 Take a deep breath, this is the calm before the storm.
 Once you hit the third trimester, the rest of pregnancy seems to pass quickly (except, of course, for those last few restless nights before delivery).
-Enjoy some quality time with your partner, and encourage her in the activities she enjoys.
-Now is a good time for travel, exercise and doing things you both love to do.
+Enjoy some quality time with your partner, and encourage her to do the activities that she enjoys.
+Now is a good time to travel, exercise, and do things you both love to do.